rometools/rome-docs/docs/rome/technical-docs/uri-mapping.md

 ### SyndFeed

-For RSS 0.91, RSS 0.92, RSS 0.93, RSS 1.0 & RSS 2.0 the SyndFeed uri property is
+For RSS 0.91, RSS 0.92, RSS 0.93, RSS 1.0 and RSS 2.0 the SyndFeed uri property
-lost as there is not possible representation in the channel element for it.
+is lost as there is not possible representation in the channel element for it.

 For Atom 0.3 set the SyndFeed uri property is set as the value for the id element.

 ### SyndEntry

-For RSS 0.91, RSS 0.92, RSS 0.93 & RSS 1.0 the SyndEntry uri property is lost as there is not possible representation in the item element for it.
+For RSS 0.91, RSS 0.92, RSS 0.93 and RSS 1.0 the SyndEntry uri property is lost as there is not possible representation in the item element for it.

-For RSS 0.94 & RSS 2.0 the SyndEntry uri property is set as the value of the guid element with permalink set to false.
+For RSS 0.94 and RSS 2.0 the SyndEntry uri property is set as the value of the guid element with permalink set to false.
 If the SyndEntry uri property is not set, the SyndEntry link property is set as the value of the guid element with permalink set to true.
-Note that if the SyndFEntry linkproperty is missing the SyndEntry uri cannot be set as the value of the link element because it cannot be assumed that the uri property is an URL.
+Note that if the SyndEntry link property is missing the SyndEntry uri cannot be set as the value of the link element because it cannot be assumed that the uri property is an URL.